ray-project/ray/webui/README.md

   uses [google-charts](https://elements.polymer-project.org/elements/google-chart)
   for visualization.
-* The **backend** is a Python 3 websocket server (see `backend/ray_ui.py`) that connects to redis and potentially Ray.
+* The **backend** is a Python 3 websocket server (see `backend/ray_ui.py`) that connects to Redis and potentially Ray.

 ### Prerequisites

+The Ray Web UI requires Python 3.

 Install [polymer-cli](https://github.com/Polymer/polymer-cli):

+    pip install aioredis websockets
     npm install -g polymer-cli

+### Setup

+The following must be done once.

+    cd webui
+    bower install

 ### Start the backend

-First start Ray and note down the address of the redis server.
+First start Ray and note down the address of the Redis server.
 Then run

     cd webui/backend
     python ray_ui.py --redis-address 127.0.0.1:6379 --port 8888

-where you substitute your redis address appropriately.
+where you substitute your Redis address appropriately.

 ### Start the frontend development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:
+To start the front end, run the following.

+    cd webui
     polymer serve --open

+The web UI can then be accessed at `http://localhost:8080`.

 ### Build